sktxdev/Full-Stack-Development-By-Example/README.md

 # Full Stack Development By Example Code

 This is a set of sample applications covering various scenarios that can be extended or borrowed from for your own application.
-The code is entirely free and located at github/sktxdev/
+The code is entirely free and located at https://github.com/sktxdev/

+The code is a part of the book series "Full Stack Development by Example".
+Each book covers one of the applications below, it takes the developer from beginning to end in the steps to build a functioning web application, this includes an angular front end, C# middle tier, and SQL Server backend.
+If you need to interface to other systems, there is a chapter on doing that with each application.

+### Books
+Full Stack Development By Example - Volume 1 - The basics Full Stack Development By Example - Volume 2 - Student Enrollments - an application to track student enrollments in classes Full Stack Development By Example - Volume 3 - Patient Scheduler - a patient appointment organizer for a doctors office Full Stack Development By Example - Volume 4 - A simple CRM for tracking sales leads Full Stack Development By Example - Volume 5 - A simple document management system Full Stack Development By Example - Volume 6 - Vet Portal - an application for vets to track pets they have treated Full Stack Development By Example - Volume 7 - Lost Pet Portal - a portal for tracking lost pets

 ### Applications